-Luke Knepper, Systems Specialist, reflects on his first year at TRS and his interesting experience working a project site near the North Pole in the dead of winter.
+Luke Knepper, Field Services Manager, talks about his interesting experience working a project site near the North Pole in the dead of winter.

 Location: Missoula, Montana